vinaypillai/URLParser/README.md

 # URL Parser
-URLParser is a library helps seperate urls into individual components, such as hostname, domain, public suffix domain, tld, and path.
+URLParser is a library that helps separate urls into individual components, such as hostname, domain, public suffix domain, tld, and path.

 ## Installation
 ### Node.js